open-telemetry/opentelemetry-specification/specification/common/common.md

   does not clash with an existing semantic convention namespace.
 If in doubt prefix it with your company's reverse domain name.

-- It is recommended to limit attribute names to [U+0021 ..
+- It is recommended to limit attribute names to printable Basic Latin characters (more precisely to
+  [U+0021 ..
 U+007E](https://en.wikipedia.org/wiki/Basic_Latin_(Unicode_block)#Table_of_characters)
-  subset of Unicode code points only.
+  subset of Unicode code points).

 - The attribute may be generally applicable to applications in the industry.
 In that case consider submitting a proposal to this specification to add a new